Mechanical analysis of a dynamical phase transition for particles in a channel: Introduction

-In this work, we use numerical simulations and transition path sampling (TPS)~\cite{Bolhuis2002} to analyse a dynamical phase transition in a two-dimensional system of interacting particles, moving in a two-dimensional channel.
-The particles follow Langevin dynamics (with inertia); the ensembles are biased by a time-integrated measure of particle clustering, which plays a similar role to the dynamical activity~\cite{Hedges2009,Jack2015,Dolezal2019}.
-In contrast to exclusion processes and other lattice models, this system can be analysed at a \emph{mechanical} level, including the interparticle forces and the local stress tensor~\cite{irving1950}.
+In this work, we use numerical simulations to analyse a dynamical phase transition in a system of interacting particles, moving in a two-dimensional channel.
+The particles follow Langevin dynamics (with inertia); the ensembles are biased by a measurement of particle clustering, which plays a similar role to the dynamical activity considered in previous work~\cite{Hedges2009,Jack2015,Dolezal2019}.
+On biasing to large clustering, the system undergoes a dynamical phase transition and spontaneously breaks symmetry, leading to an increased density near one of the walls of the channel.

-When the clustering is biased towards larger values, we find that the system spontaneously breaks symmetry, leading to an enhanced density near one of the walls of the channel.
-The mechanical properties of this symmetry-broken state include a stress gradient that extends into the bulk of the system; this must be balanced by a suitable body force, to sustain the asymmetric density.
-We show that this body force is a direct mechanical consequence of the control (Doob) forces within the biased ensemble.
-It originates in thermal noise forces, which are rectified in the biased ensemble.
-We explain how this direct mechanical interpretation of the Doob transform deepens our understanding of biased ensembles and rare events in such systems.